ethereum/fv-blog/_posts/2020-11-12-symbolic-execution-with-ds-test.md

 curl https://dapp.tools/install | sh
 ```

+All the examples from this blog post are available [here](https://github.com/xwvvvvwx/ds-test-blog-examples).

 ## What Is Symbolic Execution?

 Symbolic execution is a program analysis technique that keeps some of the program state in an